zentryHQ/evalite/packages/evalite/readme.md

 ### Streams

-You can handle streams in Evalite by returning a `ReadableStream` from your task.
+You can handle streams in Evalite by returning any async iterable (including a `ReadableStream`) from your task.
 This means you can test functions like the AI SDK `streamText` function easily:

 ```ts
 import { evalite } from "evalite";